UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Opening Statement

-The UNECE HLG-MOS therefore endorses using the following Principles on Open Source Software in official statistics, both the production of software, and the adoption of software for statistical production.
+We therefore endorse using the following Principles on Open Source Software in official statistics in both the production of software, and the adoption of software for statistical production.
+1

 1. OSS by default